revolter/FileConvertBot/README.md

 Make sure you send the image as a file and know that the bot also works in groups!

+**All the processing is done in-memory, so no file is ever saved on the disk, not even temporary!**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your